BlockchainCommons/SmartCustodyBook/manuscript/0-sponsors.md

 {float: left, width: "30%"}
 ![](resources/sponsors/blockchainbird.png)

-**[Blockchainbird](https://github.com/blockchainbird/bird)** is a free and open source software toolset with a manual to build an extra layer of guarantee on top of existing database systems.
-It's free to use and to adapt to your own needs.
-Bird gives wings to projects that are labeled as Blockchain, but in fact could be implemented with databases.
+**[Blockchainbird](https://github.com/blockchainbird/bird)** is a free and open source software toolset with a manual to build an extra guarantee layer on existing database systems.
+It is free to use and adapt to your own needs.
+Smartphones and smart custody arranged?
+Then Bird gives wings to projects that are labeled as blockchain, but can in fact be implemented with databases.

 {float: left, width: "30%"}
 ![](resources/sponsors/catallaxy-bleu.png)